ajnirp/musicbox/README.md

 All of the code was written entirely by the two of us, except for the following parts:

 1. `Makefile` is a modified version of the Makefile given to us in the Software Systems Lab course at IIT Bombay
+2. The code for getting the 3D point from the mouse click is a modified version of the GetOGLPos function given in the third [reference](http://nehe.gamedev.net/article/using_gluunproject/16013/).

 References
 ----------